nuribrahim1/dataengineering-internship/README.md

 ## Loading

 The transformed data was loaded into a Google Cloud Storage Bucket as a CSV file.
 Each of the datasets were loaded to separate files in chunks of 50000 rows.
-They were saved as:
+They were saved as: <br>
-gs://week_1_bucke/clickstream/ingest_date==YYYY-MM-DD/clickstreampartX.csv
+gs://week_1_bucke/clickstream/ingest_date==YYYY-MM-DD/clickstreampartX.csv <br>
 gs://week_1_bucke/transactions/ingest_date=YYYY-MM-DD/transactionspartX.csv

+## Alerts and logs

+Alerts and logs were made using logging.error() for alerts and logging.info() for logs. <br>
+The script would log messages for each chunk that is loaded into the bucket and there would be an error message is the API did not load.